taking a nap outside a gurudwara in Delhi

 Continue walking straight up Baba Kharak Singh Road to the inner circle of Connaught Place.
 This is the British built commercial and shopping hub of Delhi and its unofficial centre.
 It’s a favourite meeting and hang-out spot for visitors and locals.

 Everything is at Connaught Place (locally known as CP): art galleries, international and Indian brand stores, tech stores, restaurants, money exchanges, book shops, movie theatres, bazaars, clubs and bars, street vendors, even a Museum of Illusions.
-CP is designed as three concentric traffic and commercial circles, all in colonnaded, Georgian style buildings that area easy to navigate and offer shade.
+CP is designed as three concentric traffic and commercial circles, all in colonnaded, Georgian style buildings that are easy to navigate and offer shade.

 Don’t miss the Charkha Museum with its 26 foot charkha and the Khadi store on the outer circle which sells very reasonably priced homespun textiles, food and ayurvedic products.
 There is also an underground bazaar, Palika Bazaar.